 - The library may fully cover the site, but the below colonnades must abut the boundaries - 3m covered walkways on the north and east sides must be available as part of the plaza and may be cantilevered, although "...treating the walkway as a colonnade...is strongly preferred." - The form of the building should reinforce that of the Cameron Offices; i.e. simple and geometric with a horizontal aspect, while also respecting the visual linkages with the Revival Centre (including the same colour and tone).
-The materials could match the brick of the Revival Centre, but a monolithic treatment was preferred. - Visual linkages from the plaza to the interior of the library should be considered, with clear glass recommended. - The design should also express the library as a termination point in the pedestrian routes
+The materials could match the brick of the Revival Centre, but a monolithic treatment was preferred.

+- Visual linkages from the plaza to the interior of the library should be considered, with clear glass recommended. - The design should also express the library as a termination point in the pedestrian routes

-Following comments from CPLS the design was changed to keep children's and adult's services on the same floor as well as several other issues; the preliminary plan was recommended to be accepted in March 1979 following a meeting of the CPLS committee.
-This was mostly a case of how well all the internal features and activity areas worked together and were inter-related.
+Following comments from the Canberra Public Library Service (CPLS) the design was changed to keep children's and adult's services on the same floor as well as to address several other issues; the preliminary plan was recommended to be accepted in March 1979 following a meeting of the CPLS committee.
+This was mostly a case of how well all the internal features and activity areas worked together and were interrelated.
 It was also during this meeting that it was noted that the revolving doors would be replaced and the location of the entrance was questioned, particularly if it could be moved to the west closer to the mall if things didn't work out as expected - the answer was that weather and pedestrian modelling suggested that the east entrance was still best and that it served the Chandler Street parking and CCAE students.
 There were also concerns over the double height entry and the service desk there, particularly lighting and also the suitability of the building to be extended in the future.
 The architect resolved these issues with some minor modifications, which were easily accommodated by the relatively open floorplan of the building; a feature that has served it well over time as library services have changed with new technologies and changing layouts varying drastically yet have been relatively easy to accommodate.

 Built on the site of the former Emu Bank homestead, the Belconnen Library was located north of the then recently completed Cameron Office and near the Belconnen Bus Interchange.
-The Library was opened by Sir Zelman Cowan, Governor-General of Australia, in September 1981.16
+The Library was opened by Sir Zelman Cowan, Governor-General of Australia, in September 1981.

 The Library features a small collection of art, both permanent and on temporary display.
 The foyer has a display area for temporary displays but is mostly used for showcasing books.

-In early 1988 a ceramic tile mural, Horizon (although noted by The Canberra Times as being called My Country when it was unveiled), by Sally Clearly was installed on the bulkhead above the loans desk; however, this appears to have been built over and the status of the mural is currently unknown.
+The National Capital Development Commission supported the ACT Crafts Council in their application for an Australian Bicentenary Authority grant to commission a mural for the Belconnen Library.
+In early 1988, a ceramic tile mural, Horizon (or Horizon 1, although noted by The Canberra Times as being called My Country when it was unveiled), by Sally Cleary was installed on the bulkhead above the loans desk and unveiled on Friday 29 January 1988 by Mr John Langmore, Member for Fraser.
+However, the mural appears to have been built over at an unknown date and the status of the mural is currently unknown.